catleeball/notes/Studies/Conv Agent Privacy/Notes - Privacy of IR via CAs.md

 	- finish writing consent form
 - todo:
 	- Talk do Dr. Shah about methodology
-	- Talk to Moira/Mo about methodology
+	- Talk to Moira/Mo about collaborating
 	- move old notes into here
 	- all the stuff in [[IRB]] todo list